 I laugh when I hear people talk about a water shortage.
 A shortage falsely implies there is a chance we could run out of water.
 While the total amount of water on the planet does not increase in volume, it also does not decrease.
-We have had the same amount of water we have always had, about 326 million cubic miles and will continue to have the same amount as long as the earth and the atmosphere is in tact .
+We have had the same amount of water we have always had, about 326 million cubic miles and will continue to have the same amount of water as long as the earth and the atmosphere is in tact.

 We are our own worst enemy when it comes to creating the micro distribution problem.
 Air, water and a little food are the only things we really need.
 Air is free, while water and food are commodities we can make available anywhere with the right amount of time and resources.
 The problem is the more we make an area livable by providing water the more the population increases and eventually the demand for water outpaces the distribution system especially in times of drought.